 - McDonald's smoothie

 This homemade McDonald's pancake recipe is so delicious that you'll think you're eating actual McDonald's pancakes!
-These pancakes have a fluffy center, buttery, crispy outer shell, and a deliciously sweet taste.
-Oh, and you'll never guess how easy they are to make.
-All you need are a few simple ingredients to whip 'em up.
+These pancakes have a fluffy center, a buttery, crispy outer shell, and a deliciously sweet taste.
+Just like the ones in my famous McGriddle recipe!
+I guarantee they'll become your family's new favorite breakfast!

 Ingredients